Leadership Jefferson City

-Only 30 people are selected to participate in this five month program.
-Sessions start in January and run through May.
+The applications are available in November and a Steering Committee will review the applications and select the participants in December.
+Only 30 people are selected to participate in this six month program.
+Sessions start in January and run through June.

 For more information, please call Dana Struemph, 638-3589.
 To be on the mailing list for the next class, contact email@example.com.

-The Leadership Jefferson City Selection Committee is pleased to announce the 2017 Class of Leadership Jefferson City.
-This group of business professionals will experience eleven sessions over the next six months designed to expand their leadership skills and broaden their understanding of our community.
+The Leadership Jefferson City Selection Committee is pleased to announce the graduation of the 2017 Class of Leadership Jefferson City.
+This group of business professionals experienced eleven sessions over six months designed to expand their leadership skills and broaden their understanding of our community.

 Thank you to the Leadership Jefferson City Sponsors:

 Presentations of Class Projects